xrce/xrce/README.md

 ┏
 No Matter how far you try,
-the shadows always loses against the light, the unknown always loses always the name.
+the shadows always loses against the light, the unknown always loses against the name.
 In the end, you are nothing more than a hardworking loser
                                                                         ┛